 - Aplastic anemia is diagnosed with blood and bone marrow tests.

 - Treatment depends on the cause.
-It may include blood transfusions, medications, and stem cell transplantation.
+It may include blood transfusions, medicines, and stem cell transplantation.

 - Before your visit, write down questions you want answered.

 - At the visit, write down the name of a new diagnosis, and any new medicines, treatments, or tests.
 Also write down any new instructions your provider gives you for your child.

 - Know why a new medicine or treatment is prescribed and how it will help your child.
 Also know what the side effects are.

 - Ask if your child’s condition can be treated in other ways.